huawei-noah/SMARTS/docs/resources/diagnostic.rst

 Run
 ---

-Run the diagnostic with one or multiple scenarios, from the ``SMARTS/smarts/diagnostic`` folder.
+Run the diagnostic with one or multiple scenarios, from the ``SMARTS/smarts/diagnostic`` :class:`smarts.diagnostic.run.main`   folder.

 .. code-block:: bash